National Wildlife Refuge

 Take Exit 33A (west-bound) or Exit 33 (east-bound) off of I-84.
 After exiting the freeway, head west on Highway 55/Karcher Road.
 Follow Karcher Road about 3.5 miles to Lake Avenue.
 Turn left onto Lake Avenue and drive about 2.5 miles to the stop sign at Roosevelt Avenue.
 Turn right onto Roosevelt Avenue.
 At Indiana Avenue at the top of the hill, turn left into the refuge and follow the road to the Visitor Center.

-Click here for a refuge map and directions to specific areas of the refuge.
+Click here for a refuge map.

 Get Google map and directions to this refuge/WMD from a specified address: